-A total of £80,000 of National Lottery funding from Sport England’s Tackling Inequalities Fund has been invested in projects across Lincolnshire to support communities and groups to keep active following the covid-19 lockdown.
+Just shy of £180,000 of National Lottery funding from Sport England’s Tackling Inequalities Fund has been invested in projects across Lincolnshire to support communities and groups to keep active following the covid-19 lockdown.

-Active Lincolnshire have managed the distribution of the funding in the county, working with partners across the seven districts of Lincolnshire to identify those community focused organisations and projects who are engaging with some of those people hardest hit by Coronavirus.
+Active Lincolnshire manage the distribution of the funding in the county, working with partners across the seven districts of Lincolnshire to identify those community focused organisations and projects who are engaging with some of those people hardest hit by Coronavirus.

-Funding has been awarded to 17 organisations in the county who will develop and deliver 21 projects to open up more opportunities for people to be physically active.
+Funding has been awarded to organisations in the county who have and will continue to develop and deliver projects to open up more opportunities for people to be physically active.
 Active Lincolnshire will work alongside these organisations to offer support and guidance and maximise the impact of the projects.

 - Carers First

-Stepstember, a county wide step challenge for carers and those they care for is aimed at giving carers the confidence and motivation to get active after many had been isolating for a long period.
-Alongside the walking challenge carers are also being provided with information to support them to stay active.
+Stepstember, a county wide step challenge for carers and those they care for.
+It gave carers the confidence and motivation to get active after many had been isolating for a long period.
+Alongside the walking challenge carers were provided with information to support them to stay active.

 - Children’s Links

 A series of weekly virtual outdoor challenges aimed at families from LSEG areas across the county.
-250 families have been provided with an explorer pack containing numerous small items encouraging exercise and exploring to support the challenges.
+250 families were provided with an explorer pack containing numerous small items encouraging exercise and exploring to support the challenges.

-Are running a steps challenge to encourage people with learning disabilities to become more active, and give them achievable goals to increase their fitness levels.
+Ran a steps challenge to encourage people with learning disabilities to become more active, it gave them achievable goals to increase their fitness levels.
 One of the participants has started walking with a frame for short distances, rather than using her wheelchair, for the first time in two years since being inspired by the challenge.
 (Read Amy’s Story here).

 - Boston Borough Council, Geoff Moulder Leisure Complex